-- Encourage individuals from all sectors of society to apply to us for employment.
+- Encourage individuals from all backgroundsto apply to us for employment.
 We value the differences amongst our staff and aim to use their differences in a positive way towards meeting our objectives.
 We will make decisions concerning staff based on merit, apart from in any necessary and limited exemptions and exceptions allowed under the Equality Act.

 - Ensure that equality of opportunity underpins all our procedures, policies and work practices.
-This will be supported by the equality and diversity action plan and equality and diversity training.
+This will be supported by the equality, representation and inclusion action plan and equality, representation and inclusion training.